 I am always amazed at the huge number of articles and videos that pop out at this time of the year – encouraging us all to set up impressive and amazing goals for the New Year ahead.
 I am sure many of you are inundated with WhatsApp messages and in reading all sorts of helpful articles and watching videos to be a ‘better’ man or women or child and to ‘make your dreams come true’ this upcoming new year.
 This past year has been an extremely challenging year for many of us, and the start of a new year offers us a chance to 'hit refresh' and start all over again.

-While the traditional New Year resolutions can provide us with something to aim towards, they can also cause quite a bit of stress given that many of the messages imply the need to change and to be an improved version than our previous ‘old’ selves.
+While the traditional New Year resolutions (which is our 'hit refresh' button) can provide us with something to aim towards, they can also cause quite a bit of stress given that many of the messages imply the need to change and to be an improved version than our previous ‘old’ selves.